apike/allenpike.com/_posts/2025-09-30-ux-entropy.md

 With luck, you would eventually be in the meeting.
 The other participants, often, would not be.
 Regrettably, each participant also needed to do the incantations, and they might not have started early.
 They might even be stuck.

 For example, the person you’re meeting might *think* they’re waiting for you, so they’ve multi-tasked to another app – but surprise!
 GoToMeeting or WebEx or whatever actually needed them to click “OK” or “Update” or “Ẓ̴͝a̴̡̕l̷̙̓g̶̫̔ó̸̻” to continue the joining process.
-After 5-10 minutes you would politely email your colleage, asking if they were still joining.
+After 5-10 minutes you would politely email your colleague, asking if they were still joining.
 Often enough you’d find yourself attempting to help people troubleshoot the above steps via email, which was… not enjoyable.

 This was all obviously bad.
 Any user could see it was bad, but it seemed – oddly – like the companies supporting these apps were kind of blind to it.
 Or, at least, their enterprise customers weren’t demanding better.